Samukelo09/Personal-Chatbot/data/people.md

 I was like, "You inspire me a lot, I want to be a nerd like you."

 Now that I know her, I doubt my judgment that she's really innocent.
 Fast forward, and she owes me a meal she promised me last year.
-Would you still consider her innocent?

-Btw aside of being a pretty face, she hates programming💀
+Btw aside of being a pretty face, she's also kind harted.

+Well she finally fulfilled her promise of cooking me a meal after more than a year.
+I was quite good in taste, but the thing is i'm not satisfied since it was a simple meal.
+She took advantage of my vulrenablility, but ke all in all, it was good.

 ---